How do I keep a pet cat contained in a spare bedroom?

 Related Discussions

-How do I build a pet gate?
+How do I create a barrier for new kitten?

 I have to laugh because I also have a cat in a spare bedroom.
 I put her toys and cat box in there but only at night because she needed to be socialized with the rest of the family.